TempleLin/CreateMinecraftWithUnity/pt03_sculpting_landscape/Assets/README.md

 - The original "Chunk" component in last Unity project has now been changed to "ChunkExample".
 A new "Chunk" component is created, with callable function "genChunk()" that creates chunk mesh which gets called from WorldBuilder.
 This is to enhance the workflow automation.
 - Lots of "XXXBuilder" components are renamed to "XXXMeshBuilder", since they return Mesh object as results.
 This makes them more clarified.
+- MeshCollider component is also added to Chunk prefab to give collisions and let player walk on the chunk's blocks.
+- Old FPS Controller package with old input system is imported for walking on the world.